 So, all this new racino money has lead to the creation of more horses and when you have more horses you eventually have more dead horses.
 There is very little use for horses once their racing careers are over.
 Thoroughbreds tend to be edgy, difficult and more often, by the time they leave the track, they are either crippled or close to it.

 I am going to pick on the ladies because they are usually the element inherent to the hypocrisy.
 Many or most of these women are the wives of trainers, breeders, jockeys, drivers and so on and so on.
-Perhaps over the course of a year they find homes for a hundred horses, and at the end of the year they throw themselves a banquet where they bestow upon one another medals of valor for meritorious service dedicated to rescuing retired racehorses — but it’s a big, fat, stupid distraction and a half truth about which they themselves are unaware.
+Perhaps over the course of a year they find homes for fifty horses, and at the end of that year they throw themselves a banquet wherein they bestow upon one another medals of valor for meritorious service dedicated to rescuing retired racehorses — but it’s a big, fat, stupid distraction and a half of a half of a half of a truth about which they themselves must be aware.

 Well, 90+% of the time that fabulous money can be traced down the line to that which was hard-earned by a horse who is now D-E-A-D! — slashed in a slaughterhouse from stem to stern.

 Why posture and say that you save horses?
 90% of everything these rescuers own, right down to their kid’s new jet ski, was wrought from the sweat of a racehorse who went to a slaughterhouse.